ep1cman/unifi-protect-backup/README.md

 You can run this tool as a container if you prefer with the following command.
 Remember to change the variable to make your setup.

+> **Note**
+> As of version 0.8.0, the event database needs to be persisted for the tool to function properly
+> please see the updated commands below

 ### Backing up locally
 By default, if no rclone config is provided clips will be backed up to `/data`.